woodenikki/chord-classification/README.md

 ---

-## Deployment

-We’re delivering the results through a **Streamlit** web app.
-Users can upload or record audio to classify chords in real time.
-The app will provide visual feedback, including waveforms, and it will be hosted on Streamlit Cloud for easy access.

----

 ## Repository

 - **[final_notebook.ipynb](final_notebook.ipynb)**: Contains all steps for developing the final model, including data preparation, feature extraction, model training, and evaluation.